For fans of Kathy Reichs and Patricia Cornwell, a gripping new thriller from British forensic psychologist A.J. Cross.

 It's hard to put down.
 A.J.
 Cross's novel is realistic, distancing it from Hollywood-style serial-killer fiction, and it is all the more powerful for that - WE LOVE THIS BOOK

 A.J.
-Cross is a forensic psychologist and frequent court-appointed expert witness.
+Cross is a Forensic Psychologist and frequent court-appointed expert witness.
 She obtained her Masters Degree and PhD at the University of Birmingham, the latter relating to children as witnesses within the criminal court system.
 Her professional experience has included consultancy work for the Probation Service within its sexual offender unit in her home city.
-She currently lives in the West Midlands with her musician husband.
+She currently lives in Birmingham with her jazz-musician husband.